Drought in California

 Thank you Orange County residents and businesses.
 Over the years, you have been working hard to implement water-use efficiency and have supported investments in local water reliability, like water recycling and conservation programs that sustain the region.
 Orange County water providers have a variety of resources, rebates, and water-use efficiency tips to help residents and businesses do even more.
 We must make lifelong commitments to practice water-use efficiency.

 Please contact your local water provider for specific information about rebates and water-use efficiency programs as they may vary from city to city.
-You can also visit Save Our Water, a statewide resource created by the Department of Water Resources and the Association of California Water Agencies, featuring a variety of water-saving information and tips.

 Statewide & Regional Water Updates